Rock Quarry Pool in Tenino Wa (Only $6 to Enter)!

 History: You can learn more about the history of Tenino and the Quarry Pool here (it is an old rock quarry)!

-Cost: $6 per person to enter for out of school district, and $4 for in school district
+Cost: $6 per person to enter for out-of-school district, and $4 for those in the Tenino school district.

 rock quarry pool